-- A. Hold a second public hearing to receive testimony on the proposed amendments to Rule 210, "Fees" for the Air Toxics Program and consider proposal to base such fees on air toxic emissions rather than criteria emissions and consider fee schedule for same. - B. Approve the Resolution which follows this Board Letter.
-Approval of the resolution will result in the following actions: - 1.
+- A. Hold a public hearing to receive testimony on the proposed amendments to Rule 210, "Fees" for the Air Toxics Program and consider proposal to base such fees on air toxic emissions rather than criteria emissions and consider fee schedule for same. - B. Continue to the March 17, 2005 public hearing the consideration for approval of the Resolution which follows this Board Letter.
+At the March 17th hearing, approval of the resolution will result in the following actions: - 1.
 CEQA Findings: Adopt the CEQA findings (Attachment 1) pursuant to the California Environmental Quality Act (CEQA) and the APCD CEQA guidelines. - 2.
 Rule Findings: Adopt the associated rule findings (Attachment 2) in support of the proposed amendment to Rule 210; including those pursuant to Health and Safety Code section 40727 regarding necessity, authority, clarity, consistency, nonduplication, and reference.
 The findings acknowledge public comments received on the proposed rule (Attachment 3) and adopt the response to comments (Attachment 4) as findings of the Board. - 3.
-Amended Rule Adoption: Adopt proposed amendments to Rule 210 (Attachment 5) for the Air Toxics Program Fees.
+Amended Rule Adoption: Adopt proposed amendments to Rule 210 (Attachment 5) for the Air Toxics Program.